liuyxpp/XDSY118019/slides/week9_latex.md

 backgroundColor: #191a2e
 color: skyblue
 -->
-# Documenting Tools: LaTeX
+# Documenting Tools: LaTeX & Typst

 An introduction to LaTeX by [Dr. Yi-Xin Liu](http://www.yxliu.group) at Fudan University (lyx@fudan.edu.cn).

 This is a part of the course: *Road to Scientific Research: Powerful Computer Applications* (XDSY118019.01).

-Lecture date: 2023.11.02
+Lecture date: 2024.11.07

 ---